If you’re new to Upwork, you’re probably wondering about how to get the most out of the Connects program.

 - A client makes a purchase via your Project Catalog

-- You send a proposal within the Enterprise Talent Cloud
+- You send a proposal to the Enterprise Talent Cloud

 I haven’t used Upwork Connects in years and regularly let my entire monthly allotment expire.